CityOfNewYork/eligibility-screening-library-php/README.md

     use nyco\EligibilityScreeningLibrary\<class> as <class>;

-The Composer autoloader do the actual `require` when your script runs and calls each class.
+The Composer autoloader will do the actual `require` when your script runs and calls each class.

 ### Classes